 Maureen Taylor then details Detroit’s path to incremental decline.
 She explains that with automation and offshoring, Detroit’s employment base was decimated.
 A large percentage of Detroiters live in abject poverty.

 The powers that be never attempted to solve Detroit’s problems organically.
 Instead, several tactics are being attempted in Detroit.
 As Maureen Taylor insinuated, the national narrative of a lazy stupid people was created.
 That narrative allowed America to mostly ignore the plight of the city.
 That narrative made putting the city under an emergency manager, a nondemocratic act, easier to accept.
 That narrative allowed Detroit to experiment on a large population by setting the gears in motion for privatization of water and other services.
 It allowed the city emergency manager to steal taxpayers’ assets by selling off taxpayer properties on pennies on the dollar to cronies.

 “These are the small steps.
 That’s how it starts.
 You incinerate people.
 But you do all the national narrative first.
 So when you get to killing folks, and taking away people’s right to vote, and taking away people’s right to have a house, and now taking away water, people won’t say anything because they will be thinking.
 ‘If I speak up, somebody will call me a Detroit lover.
 Somebody will call me an urban resident lover.
 Somebody will call me one of those ugly things.
 So I better step back and be quiet’”.

 Maureen Taylor provides a warning.
-She believes the seeds are being laid for change in tactics America is not use to or ready for, violent disruption.
-When a people feel powerless, when a people feel they have nothing to lose, and when a people feel they have no further recourse the behavior and outcome is a worldwide human standard.
+She believes the seeds are being laid for a change in tactics America is not used to or ready for, violent disruption.
+When people feel powerless, when people feel they have nothing to lose, and when people feel they have no further recourse the behavior and outcome is a worldwide human standard.
 Many may believe the dramatic decline of Detroit is an urban thing.